praving14/my-notes/CleanCoding.md

         * "DRY Principle": Don't Repeat Yourself
                -- Copy and Past is often a sign of a design problem
 * ##### Try to make your code self documenting so that comments becomes more of an additional resource than a necessity
-    *  #### "understanding he original programmer's intent is the most difficult problem. - Fjelstad & Hamlen 1979"
+    *  #### "understanding the original programmer's intent is the most difficult problem. - Fjelstad & Hamlen 1979"
     * Self Documenting Code will have:
        * Clear Intent of what it meant to do
        * Layers of abstraction so that you can walk thorugh your code at different level of details as required